linuxpostingxyz/linuxlist/list.md

 ‡I can be contacted...

-1. By DM to the blog @steamos-offical on Tumblr
+1. By DM to the blog @steamos3-offical on Tumblr
 2. By Email at [not.steamos@proton.me](mailto:not.steamos@proton.me){:target="_blank"}

 § Look, even though these could be better categorized, I don't care